Welcome to Maple Class!

 We are also very lucky to have Mrs Egan and Mrs Ahmed working with us this year.

-Oak Class have P.E. on Monday and Wednesday.
+Maple Class have P.E. on Tuesday and Wednesday.
 Please ensure your child has a full P.E. kit in school fully labelled with their name.
 Kits will be kept in school until the end of term.

 Reading